16 Adult Acne Myths, Busted

 Myth: Stronger products are better products

 Still, there's no need to go overboard, especially when it comes to benzoyl peroxide.
-A review published in Expert Opinion Pharmacotherapy found no difference between products that are 2.5% benzoyl peroxide and ones that are 10%except that stronger products may be more irritating.
+A review published in Expert Opinion Pharmacotherapy found no difference between products that are 2.5% benzoyl peroxide and ones that are 10%—except that

 Myth: Toothpaste can heal a zit